vlovell24/C_Helper_Application/README.md

 If I haven't made it abundantly clear in my previous repo's, I love making GUI's.
 C is kind of gross in that I cannot really make a GUI the way I would prefer, unless I want to go the native Windows route.
 And, I don't.
 Not yet.
+Also, I have a cool command line.
+I almost used Comic Sans.
+If not for making my >> look weird, it would have happened!!!!

 This program is a command line C helper application.
 <p float="left">